vippsas/vipps-developers/vipps-getting-started.md

 ## Requirements

-To apply for Vipps services, you need to have a Norwegian organization number, Norwegian BankID.
+To apply for Vipps services, you need to have a Norwegian organization number and applications must be signed with Norwegian BankID.

 In addition, before you can order any Vipps services, you must apply for a _Merchant Agreement_.
 This is a legal agreement between you and Vipps.